crcn/cupboard/README.md

 	cbd init --tpl=git+npm

-## Custom Templates
+## Templates

-Custom templates allow to easily specify a set of custom commands for any given project.
+templates allow to easily specify a set of custom commands for any given project.
 Here's an example:

 ```ini